Pennsylvania State University, Richards Civil War Era Center

 |Location:||Pennsylvania, United States|

-The Richards Civil War Era Center and the Africana Research Center invite applications for a one-year postdoctoral scholar in African-American history, beginning July 1, 2018.
+The Richards Civil War Era Center and the Africana Research Center invite applications for a one-year postdoctoral fellowship in African-American history, beginning August 2017.
 All research interests spanning the origins of slavery through the Civil Rights movement will receive favorable consideration.
 Proposals that mesh with the Richards Center’s interests in slavery, abolition, and emancipation, as well as comparative or Atlantic history, are especially welcome.
-During their residency, the scholar will have no teaching or administrative responsibilities.
+During their residency, the fellow will have no teaching or administrative responsibilities.
 He or she will be matched with a mentor, attend professional development sessions and other relevant events, and will be expected to take an active part in Penn State’s community of Africana researchers.
-The scholar also will invite two senior scholars to campus to read and comment on the scholar’s project.
+The fellow also will invite two senior scholars to campus to read and comment on the fellow’s project.
 Successful applicants must have completed all requirements for the Ph.D. within the previous four academic years.
 Salary/benefit package is competitive.
-To be considered for this position, submit complete application packets including a cover letter describing your research and goals for the scholarship year, a curriculum vita (6 page maximum), and a writing sample of no more than 30 double-spaced pages.
-Review of materials will begin November 15, 2017 and continue until the position has been filled.
-Three letters of reference should be addressed to the attention of the ESSS Selection Committee and submitted as email attachments to firstname.lastname@example.org.
-Apply online at https://psu.jobs/job/73737
+To be considered for this position, submit complete application packets including a cover letter describing your research and goals for the fellowship year, a curriculum vita (6 page maximum), and a writing sample of no more than 30 double-spaced pages.
+Review of materials will begin November 15, 2016 and continue until the position has been filled.
+Apply online at https://psu.jobs/job/66440 Three letters of reference should be addressed to the attention of the ESSS Selection Committee and submitted as email attachments to email@example.com.
+Please direct questions about the process via e-mail to firstname.lastname@example.org.

 CAMPUS SECURITY CRIME STATISTICS: For more about safety at Penn State, and to review the Annual Security Report which contains information about crime statistics and other safety and security matters, please go to http://www.police.psu.edu/clery/, which will also provide you with detail on how to request a hard copy of the Annual Security Report.